Most Functional Resumes Don’t Work. Try This Example Instead.

 It begins with a professional profile that has been curated for a particular job description.
 It shows that she has experience in the financial sector and a strong background in building and maintaining client relationships.

-Here, you get to forego classic chronological order and move experiences that most closely match the targeted job to the top of your resume.
-Then the hiring manager can focus on the most important work experiences rather than the other, less meaningful details.
+Notice the two sections for work experience: we decided to forego the classic chronological order and move experiences that most closely matched the targeted job to the top of her resume.
+This allowed for the reader to focus on the most important work experiences rather than the other, less meaningful details.
 And that, job-seekers, is how a small format change can lead to a big job interview.